EveronLife/EveronLife/README.md

 - No weapons (link to alternative everon life guns
 - No models beyond basic stuff
 -->
-To be further defined, please checkout our [initial milestone here](https://github.com/EveronLife/EveronLife/milestone/1) additional milestones will follow soon but please feel free to start dicussions with your [ideas here](https://github.com/EveronLife/EveronLife/discussions/categories/ideas).
+To be further defined, please checkout our [initial milestones here](https://github.com/EveronLife/EveronLife/milestones?direction=asc&sort=due_date&state=open).
+Additional milestones will follow soon but please feel free to start dicussions with your [ideas here](https://github.com/EveronLife/EveronLife/discussions/categories/ideas).

 ## ⚡ Quick start

-To be written here we should write how to quickly get up and running this project.
+How to [customize your server](docs/custom_server.md) (including how to set one up)

+*Quick start guide for server owners using Docker coming soon.*

 ## 📖 Documentation
 Detailed information for server owners and our technical documentation can be found here [here](docs/index.md).

 ## 🛠️ Contributing

-If you want to contribute to this community effort, feel free to read our [contributor guide](.github/CONTRIBUTING.md).
+If you want to contribute to this community effort, please check out our [contributor guide](.github/CONTRIBUTING.md) and [development setup instructions](docs/development_setup.md).